ukarroum/ykarroum-blog/blog/_posts/2020-11-21-intobject.md

 As far as i know this is simply a syntaxic choice, since writing `MACRO();` is more natural than `MACRO()` (not that in the second case we have no semicolon).

-The rest is pretty straightforward :
+The rest is :

-- if both a and b are negative we return -|a + b|
+- if both a and b are negative we return -\|a + b\|
 - if a is negative but not b we compute b - a
 - if b is negative and a is positive we compute a - b
-- if both are positive we compute |a + b|
+- if both are positive we compute \|a + b\|

 This looks fairly complicated for a simple a + b, so why all the burden ?

-Well recall that in `Python` integers can be very large (recall 2^63 digits on 64 bits machines), this is achieved by storing the integers in arrays (each element representing a digit).
+Well recall that in `Python` integers can be very large (2^63 digits on 64 bits machines), this is achieved by storing the integers in arrays (each element representing a digit).

 We dive in the `x_add` code we see :